Table of Contents

 Why This Metric Is Useful

-Rework provides insight into:
+Rework can provide insight into:

 - Initial code quality